The University is accredited by the Higher Learning Commission.

 The Cybercriminology and Security Studies Program is designed to equip students with a strong baseline understanding of a growing category of 21st century crime.
 Graduates of the program possess a comprehensive understanding of national, corporate, and cyber security and the protection of physical facilities theories and practices, and are prepared for supervisory-level positions within security, law enforcement, and business environments.

 Coursework includes a required core of criminology and criminal justices courses —plus a concentration in one of the following areas:

 Students benefit from classes taught by award-winning faculty who hold doctorates in criminology, criminal justice, jurisprudence, sociology, public administration, and computer science.
-Many have experience in the field as police and correctional administrators, prosecutors, probation officers, criminal investigators, correctional counselors and therapists, and criminal justice planners.
+Many have experience in the field in policing, corrections, criminal investigators, security assessment, cyber security, and digital forensics.

-The department sponsors activities and conferences that enable students to interact with other students and professionals in the field—and also sponsors a chapter of Lambda Alpha Epsilon, the national criminal justice professional fraternity.
-Additional opportunities are available through the department’s partnerships with agencies, universities, and organizations located in Indiana—and throughout the world.
+The School of Criminology and Security Studies sponsors activities and conferences that enable students to interact with other students and professionals in the field—and also sponsors a chapter of Lambda Alpha Epsilon, the national criminal justice professional fraternity.
+Additional opportunities are available through the School’s partnerships with agencies, universities, and organizations located in Indiana—and throughout the world.